minimasoft/whatsabladerunner/INSTALL.md

 # Installation Guide

-Welcome to **WhatsABladeRunner**!
+Welcome to **whatsabladerunner**!
 This guide will help you build and install the project on your system.
+Once installed **whatsabladerunner supports 15 languages, sadly this instructions are only in English for now.

 ## Prerequisites